gizmag/django-international/README.rst

 This feature hsan't been tested thoroughly (especially the constructor arguments), but it is known to work as expected with configuration settings.

+Also see international.forms.CountryForm_ and international.forms.CurrencyForm_
+for more information.

 Fixtures
 ========